wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/fme-react-feature-flags-variables.md

 | **flag**         | Object   | Represents the feature flag and provides methods to interact with the flag’s state and its associated variables.
 For example, `flag.isEnabled()`, `flag.getVariables()`, and `flag.getVariable('variable\_value', 'default\_value')`. |
 | **isReady**      | Function | A function that checks whether the hook has finished initializing and is ready for use.
 Returns a boolean (`true` or `false`).                                                                                                        |

-## ***Is Enabled***
+## Usage of Flag and isReady

-After fetching the flag object, you can call the *isEnabled()* function, which checks if that particular feature flag is enabled for the current user.
+After fetching the `flag` object, you can call `flag.isEnabled()`, which checks if the particular feature flag is enabled for the current user.
 This is evaluated based on the rules and targeting conditions configured with your feature flag.

-If the current user satisfies the conditions for any rollout, testing, or personalize rule connected to a specific feature flag, *isEnabled()* will return 'true'; otherwise, it will return 'false'.
+If the current user satisfies the conditions for any rollout, testing, or personalization rule associated with a specific feature flag, `isEnabled()` will return true; otherwise, it will return false.

+The `flag.getVariable()` function retrieves the value of a specific variable associated with the feature flag.
+If the variable is found, it returns its assigned value; otherwise, it returns the provided default value.

+The `flag.getVariables()` function returns an object containing all variables associated with the feature flag.

+The `isReady()` function checks if the useGetFlag hook is initialized and the feature flag data is ready to be used. `isReady()` returns a boolean value:

 ### Usage